IncredibleProgress/sweetheart.py/README.md

 What about safety, big-data, realtime databases, responsive interfaces and AI?
 Sweetheart comes with the highest quality components widely used by GAFAM and others, also the best coding practices, and makes the hard stuff for you.
 Start from scratch, and create with ease and efficiency the apps you really need embedding reliable open-source code for processing at full power data which remains yours!

-Since Ubuntu and RHEL-clones operating systems can be installed as usual softwares within Windows 10/11, it provides an incredible way for any organization to develop, deploy, and administrate **powerful responsive webapps including AI** on its own local network keeping high capabilities of integration with the already existing tools like databases, MS-Excel, and SAP.
+Since Ubuntu and RHEL based operating systems can be installed as usual softwares within Windows 10/11, it provides an incredible way for any organization to develop, deploy, and administrate powerful responsive webapps including AI on its own local network keeping high capabilities of integration with the already existing tools like databases, MS-Excel, and SAP.

 Sweetheart provides a simple Python/Html centric approach leading you implementing best components and best coding practices.
-Due to the top-rated place of the Python language regarding to data processing, calculations and AI, this makes sweetheart a fast and ideal toolkit to e-volute towards **Industry4.0** precepts and innovative ideas.
+Due to the top-rated place of the Python language regarding to data processing, calculations and AI, this makes `sweetheart` a fast and ideal toolkit for innovative ideas.

 Sweetheart is shared under the [CeCILL-C FREE SOFTWARE LICENSE AGREEMENT](https://github.com/IncredibleProgress/sweetheart.py/blob/master/LICENSE).